Self-assessment to improve prices in B2B

 All B2B companies have ‘Key Accounts’ – that receive a special focus, a special service level and a special price.
 While Key Accounts may receive discounted prices because of their high volumes, it is important to ensure that you have not just ‘bought volume’ by sacrificing margins beyond what is necessary.

 Well managed Key Accounts deliver a growth in both share of wallet and operating margins.
 Even if margins are on a decline in the industry, a well-managed Key Account should still generate an above industry average operating margin.
 To achieve this, B2B companies need to identify and deliver true sources of value for their Key Accounts.
 The mutual sharing of this value can then create a win-win situation that enables the B2B company to capture and sustain a better price even from their Key Accounts.

 Q5.
 Have we conditioned our customers to accept a regular price increase?

 A services company had CPI (consumer price index) linked price increase built into their contracts.
-However, some country organisations, who viewed any price increase as a risk for customer retention, kept holding or reducing their prices and faced margin erosion over time.
-On the other hand, organisations in other countries were better at defending their margins and achieving a regular price increase as i) they built CPI into their annual pricing process, and ii) they communicated appropriately both at customer onboarding and at contract renewal.
+However, some country organisations, who viewed any price increase as a risk for customer retention, kept holding or reducing their prices and had faced margin erosion over time.
+On the other hand, organisations in other countries were better at defending their margins and achieving a regular price increase as i) they built CPI into their annual pricing process, and ii) they communicated this policy both at customer onboarding and at contract renewal.